KunFuCutsMan/kfcmanwebsite2/content/_index.md

         -   So much so that my youtube feed is permanently english flavored.
 -   Mega Man nerd (only for classic & Battle Network saga tho)
 -   Christian :\)
+    -   **NOT A METHODIST** unlike what the personality quiz says.
+I'm evangelical.

 Futher questioning can be made in the [about me](/about-me) section.